ibericode/mailchimp-for-wordpress/readme.txt

 You can add your custom CSS to your theme stylesheet or (easier) by using a plugin like [Simple Custom CSS](https://wordpress.org/plugins/simple-custom-css/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=after-css-link)

-#### I'm getting an "HTTP Error" when trying to connect to Mailchimp

-the "HTTP Error" type is usually because of a firewall configuration issue or outdated software on your web server.

-Please contact your webhost and ask them to check the following:

-- Whether remote HTTP requests to `https://api.mailchimp.com` are allowed.
-- Whether cURL and the PHP-cURL extension are installed and updated to a recent version.

 #### How do I show a sign-up form in a pop-up?

 We recommend the [Boxzilla pop-up plugin](https://wordpress.org/plugins/boxzilla/) for this.
 You can use the form shortcode in your pop-up box to show a sign-up form.